tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * [conditionals.py](Activities/06-Ins_Conditionals/Solved/conditionals.py)

-Begin by reminding students how, in the previous activity, variables were used to tell computers what to remember.
-Explain to students that in this section, variables will be used to tell computers how to make simple decisions about what they are remembering and storing as variables.
+Begin by reminding students that, in the previous activity, variables were used to tell computers what to remember.
+In this section, variables will be used to tell computers how to make simple decisions about what they remember and store as variables.

 Open a console within JupyterLab and live code the examples.
-Be sure to highlight the following concepts:
+Be sure to explain the following:

 * Computers are really simple in that they do exactly what you tell them to.
 If you want to have a really useful script, you must program decision logic into the computer.

 * Imagine a self-driving car.
 Writing code that tells the car's computer to drive forward is great for straight stretches of road.
 But what happens when a pedestrian is in the path?
 You need to include additional logic to instruct the car's computer to not hit the pedestrian.
 Computers only do what you tell them to!

 * This decision making is called **conditional logic**, and it is a fundamental building block of all computer programs.

 * Conditions can be specified, or variables can be used to store conditions for conditional statements.